13 Dealing with Data

 While the issue is an important one, it’s good to keep the issue of calibration and imbalance separate.
 As miscalibration implies bias, bias can happen irrespective of the class proportions, and can be due to a variety of factors related to the model, target, or features.
 Furthermore, miscalibration is not inherent to any particular model.

-All this is to say that each point in a calibration plot, along with the reference line itself, has some error bar around it, and the differences between models and the ‘best case scenario’ would need additional steps to suss out if we are interested in doing so in a statistically rigorous fashion.
-Some methods are available to calibrate probabilities, but they are not commonly implemented in practice, and often involve a model-based technique, with all of its own assumptions and limitations.
-It’s also not exactly clear that forcing your probabilities to be on the line is helping solve the actual modeling goal in any way7.
+Some methods are available to calibrate probabilities if they are deemed miscalibrated, but they are not commonly implemented in practice, and often involve another model-based technique, with all of its own assumptions and limitations.
+It’s also not exactly clear that forcing your probabilities to be on the line is helping solve the actual modeling goal in any way9.
 But if you are interested, you can read more here.

 13.5 Censoring and Truncation